ZoneMinder/zoneminder/docs/faq.rst

 	Min Bits of Memory = 20% overhead * (image-width*image-height*image buffer size*target color space*number of cameras)

 Where:

 * image-width and image-height are the width and height of images that your camera is configured for (in my case, 1280x960).
 This value is in the Source tab for each monitor
 * image buffer size is the # of images ZM will keep in memory (this is used by ZM to make sure it has pre and post images before detecting an alarm - very useful because by the time an alarm is detected, the reason for the alarm may move out of view and a buffer is really useful for this, including for analyzing stats/scores).
 This value is in the buffers tab for each monitor
 * target color space is the color depth - 8bit, 24bit or 32bit.
-It's again in the source tab of each monitor The 1.2 at the start is basically adding 20% on top of the calculation to account for image/stream overheads (this is an estimate)
+It's again in the source tab of each monitor

+The 20% overhead on top of the calculation to account for image/stream overheads (this is an estimate)

 The math breakdown for 4 cameras running at 1280x960 capture, 50 frame buffer, 24 bit color space:

 ::

 	1280*960 = 1,228,800 (bytes)